CrickDataChallenge/github-introduction/README.md

 fatal: Authentication failed for 'https://github.com/FrancisCrickInstitute/data-challenge-hello-world.git/'
 ```

 The first thing we notice is that we are asked to authenticate.
 This is normal as our repository is not **Public**, github needs to make sure our account has permission to read the repository.
 It asks for username and password, but still the authentication failed.
 This happens if you have enabled multi-factor authentication on your GitHub account or if the repository is owned by an organisation that has enabled Single Sign On (SSO) for its members.
-In my case here, to access the repository on the github website, I have to log into my github account, which requires username, password and a code via the Google Authenticator app on my phone.
-On top of that the repo belongs to the FrancisCrickInstitute organisation which has enabled SSO, so I also have to log into Okta with my crick credentials and a code from the authenticator app again.
+In my case here, to access the repository on the github website, I have to log into my github account, which requires username, password and a code via an authenticator app on my phone.
+On top of that the repo belongs to the FrancisCrickInstitute organisation which has enabled SSO, so I also have to login with SSO using my work credentials and a code from the authenticator app again.
 The problem now is that the `git` command only supports username and password but not multi-factor authentication.
 The solution for that is SSH keys.

 ### Setting up a SSH keys for your GitHub account ###